mpalashb/mpalashb/README.md

 🚀 What I do:

-Expert in Python Web Scraping & Scraping Automation AWS Lambda Functions for Scalable Web Crawling & Data Processing FastAPI for Building High-Performance API Endpoints Proficiency in PostgreSQL, MySQL, and MongoDB Deployment on Heroku, DigitalOcean, AWS, and More
+Expert in Python Web Scraping & Scraping Automation <br>
+AWS Lambda Functions for Scalable Web Crawling & Data Processing <br>
+FastAPI for Building High-Performance API Endpoints <br>
+Proficiency in PostgreSQL, MySQL, and MongoDB <br>
+Deployment on Heroku, DigitalOcean, AWS, and More <br>

 💡 Let's collaborate on your data-driven projects and build remarkable solutions together!
 Feel free to reach out for discussions and project exploration.
 With a deep passion for unlocking the potential of Python, I thoroughly enjoy creating robust and challenging projects.